Read time: 10 minutes

 But what about tissue DHT?
 Is tissue DHT correlated with baldness?

 Yes.
 The distinction between serum and tissue DHT matters.
 It turns out that tissue DHT is elevated in the scalps of balding men.
 Tissue DHT in the scalp is linked to pattern hair loss.
 Where DHT collects in the scalp, hair loss tends to follow.

 Beyond this, DHT gets extremely complicated.

-Here’s another paradox… While men’s testosterone tend to decline with age, their serum DHT levels stay about the same.
+Here’s another paradox: while men’s testosterone tend to decline with age, their serum DHT levels stay about the same (up until ~80 years old).
 At face value, that doesn’t make much sense.
 DHT is made from testosterone.
 When testosterone decreases, we’d expect DHT to also decrease.
 But it doesn’t.
 Why?

 It turns out that testosterone (specifically, free testosterone) converts to many byproducts aside from DHT.
 As men’s testosterone levels decline, their bodies also begin shifting the conversion of free testosterone toward DHT and away from other testosterone byproducts.
 This is how serum (blood) DHT levels remain constant, even when men’s testosterone levels plummet.

 The point of all this is… DHT’s role in pattern hair loss is still debated.
 Men produce more DHT than women.
 Men bald more often than women.
 Tissue DHT is present in the scalps of balding men.
 But beyond that, it’s still unclear whether DHT is the root cause of hair loss, or just a consequence of inflammation.